top of page

 New ID rules for directors and significant shareholders

 Companies House will begin enforcing identity verification requirements from 18 November 2025.
+From this date, companies will not be able to file their company’s confirmation statement unless all directors have verified their identity.

 It is claimed that identity verification will help to deter people intending to use companies for illegal purposes.
 It should therefore improve transparency, trust and accuracy of information filed on the Companies House register.